innovation-cat/Awesome-Federated-Machine-Learning/README.md

 <img width="700" src="images/cover.png" alt="FL"/>
 </div>

-This repository will continue to be collected and updated everything about federated learning materials, including research papers, conferences, blogs and beyond.
+This repository aims to keep tracking the latest research advancements of federated learning, including but not limited to research papers, books, codes, tutorials, and videos.